michaelcohen716/lemonade_legends/README.md

-# **Lemonade Stand**
+# **Lemonade Legends**

 Think your business skills are up to snuff?
-Try running this Lemonade Stand for a week and see if you can turn a profit.
+Try running this lemonade stand for a week and see if you can turn a profit.

 # **Background**

-Lemonade Stand is a simple game with real world parallels.
+Lemonade Legends is a simple game with real world parallels.
 You start with $20.00, a ramshackle wooden stand, and unbridled optimism.
 But, the reality of the dog-eat-dog lemonade business soon sets in as you struggle to serve a quality product at an affordable price to a demanding clientele.

 # **Functionality and MVP**